-LISTEN to the Bible for Life podcasts on John here
+Listen to the Bible for Life podcasts on John in the Starter Course.

-Read John through in one sitting (perhaps reading it with friends rotating round the group and each one reading aloud the next chapter).
+Read John through in one sitting.
+Try reading it with friends, rotating round the group and each one reading the next chapter aloud.

 Read John several times – make your own notes.

 Watch ‘The Passion of the Christ’ directed by Mel Gibson (2004).